>

 "Community Over Chaos"

-A series that brings scholars, organizers, and community leaders together to explore how nonviolence, dialogue, and collective action can build a more just and compassionate society in times of crisis.
+A series convening scholars, organizers, and community leaders to examine how nonviolence, dialogue, and collective action can advance a more just and compassionate society in times of crisis.

-Inspired by Rev. James Lawson’s lifelong commitment to nonviolence and Dr. Martin Luther King Jr.’s call to choose “community over chaos,” the series examines the interconnected struggles for justice and the transformative power of nonviolent action.
-Through these conversations, Community Over Chaos seeks to inspire moral reflection and collective action grounded in solidarity, truth, and the enduring power of community.
+Inspired by James Lawson’s lifelong commitment to nonviolence and Martin Luther King Jr.’s call to choose “community over chaos,” the series explores interconnected struggles for justice and the transformative potential of nonviolent action.
+Through critical dialogue and shared learning, Community Over Chaos fosters moral reflection and equips participants to engage in collective action grounded in solidarity, truth, and an enduring commitment to community.

-This series is presented in collaboration with Dialogue Vanderbilt’s 250 Conversations on America: Civil Discourse in Action series.
+This series is presented in collaboration with Dialogue Vanderbilt’s 250 Conversations on America: Civil Discourse in Action.

 Click on an event below to learn more and register.
 Registration links will be updated as events approach.